Philadelphia Public Art

 * big standing person wearing a helmet

 * Originally on the walkway around Veterans Stadium until it was torn down in 2004.
-The first picture is from the original location.
+The last picture is from the original location.

 * North side of the parking lot North of Pattison and East of Broad.